This is a repost but slightly edited.

 It’s time to get back into the kitchen.
 During the winter, I got extremely lazy.
 I relied heavily on frozen meals or lazy foods.
 Now that I have more energy, I find my inner chef is dying to get back into the kitchen.

 My goal is to batch cook at least once a week and share my recipes and photos with you.
 Batch cooking is a great way to eat healthy and save some cash.
+I’m getting back into this – I promise.
+Especially with my upcoming move into a building with a gym.

 The main reason I want to drop weight is so I can be in shape for a trip in September.
 I went to Montreal two years ago.
 I was at my heaviest weight at 250+ pounds.
 The humidity alone nearly killed me and I spent three days of my trip locked in a dorm room – wishing that I had booked a spa trip instead.
 So, before I travel again – I need to get into shape.
 I need this for me – not anyone else.